Cholecystectomy

 Cholecystectomy is the surgical removal of the gallbladder.
 Cholecystectomy is a common treatment of symptomatic gallstones and other gallbladder conditions.
 In 2011, cholecystectomy was the eighth most common operating room procedure performed in hospitals in the United States.
-Cholecystectomy can be performed either laparoscopically, or via an open surgical technique.
+Cholecystectomy can be performed either laparoscopically or through a laparotomy.

 The surgery is usually successful in relieving symptoms, but up to 10 percent of people may continue to experience similar symptoms after cholecystectomy, a condition called postcholecystectomy syndrome.
-Complications of cholecystectomy include bile duct injury, wound infection, bleeding, retained gallstones, abscess formation and stenosis (narrowing) of the bile duct.
+Complications of cholecystectomy include bile duct injury, wound infection, bleeding, vasculobiliary injury, retained gallstones, liver abscess formation and stenosis (narrowing) of the bile duct.

 Medical use

 Pain and complications caused by gallstones are the most common reasons for removal of the gallbladder.
 The gallbladder can also be removed in order to treat biliary dyskinesia or gallbladder cancer.

-Gallstones are very common but 50–80% of people with gallstones are asymptomatic and do not need surgery; their stones are noticed incidentally on imaging tests of the abdomen (such as ultrasound or CT) done for some other reason.
+Gallstones are very common, but 50–80% of people with gallstones are asymptomatic and do not need surgery; their stones are noticed incidentally on imaging tests of the abdomen (such as ultrasound or CT) done for some other reason.
+The traditional risk factors for gallstones are the four "F's: female, fat, forty, and fertile.
 Of the more than 20 million people in the US with gallstones, only about 30% will eventually require cholecystectomy to relieve symptoms (pain) or treat complications.

 Biliary colic

 Biliary colic, or pain caused by gallstones, occurs when a gallstone temporarily blocks the bile duct that drains the gallbladder.
-Typically, pain from biliary colic is felt in the right upper part of the abdomen, is moderate to severe, and goes away on its own after a few hours when the stone dislodges.
+Typically, pain from biliary colic is felt in the right upper part of the abdomen, is moderate to severe, and goes away on its own after a few hours when the stone is either passed or dislodges.
 Biliary colic usually occurs after meals when the gallbladder contracts to push bile out into the digestive tract.
 After a first attack of biliary colic, more than 90% of people will have a repeat attack in the next 10 years.
 Repeated attacks of biliary colic are the most common reason for removing the gallbladder, and lead to about 300,000 cholecystectomies in the US each year.